Home » Best Time to Visit » Istanbul in 2025: When’s the Ideal Time to Go?

 People shopping and walking throught the famous ancient bazaar, Istanbul

-Early spring, late autumn, and winter months are ideal to check out Istanbul’s splendours sans the tourist crowd.
-The months of March and particularly November to February are crowd-free periods.
-These months offer pleasant sunshine and comfortable temperatures, ideal for both indoor and outdoor experiences.
+Early spring, late autumn, and winter are ideal for visiting Istanbul’s splendors without the tourist crowd.
+The months of March and, particularly November to February are crowd-free periods.
+These months offer pleasant sunshine and comfortable temperatures, ideal for indoor and outdoor experiences.
 You can roam around iconic spots like the Hagia Sophia or Grand Bazaar and enjoy Bosphorus views without elbowing through the crowds.
 Winters especially feel serenely uncrowded.
 During this time, the city feels like it belongs to you solely.

 Best Time to Visit Istanbul on a Budget